SCART: Simulation of Cyber Attacks for Real-Time: Method

-This chapter presents SCART's architecture.
-It starts with a general description of how to create the layer for most of the simulations for real time systems.
-Later on, we present a few scenarios that motivated us while we define our objectives.
-These scenarios, based on the defined threat model, assume that most of today's computer systems are vulnerable to cyber-attacks.
+This chapter introduces SCART's architecture, beginning with a general description of the process for creating the layer used in most simulations.
+Subsequently, we present scenarios that guided our objectives during the design phase.
+These scenarios, based on the defined threat model, operate under the assumption that most modern computer systems are susceptible to cyber-attacks.

-The main idea of adding SCART layer to a simulator is; The SCART layer is added to an existing cycle-accurate or a Digital-Twin simulator of the target system.
-We strive to find a simulator that is nearest to the original hardware of system and their communication patterns.
-The attack will be implemented as an external change to memory locations, or as an external change to the communication channels.
-Thus, our attack layer will integrate into each sub-unit, in the communication between them or the environment itself.
-The internal implementation of the SCART layer is based on ”discrete event simulation” \cite{varga2001discrete}.
-This architecture resembles the actions of a system as a sequence of events in time.
-Every action takes place at a moment in time and indicates a change of state in the system.
+The primary objective of integrating the SCART layer into a simulator is to augment the functionality of an existing cycle-accurate or Digital Twin simulator, which closely mimics the target system's hardware and communication patterns.
+The proposed approach introduces the attack layer as an external modification to memory locations or communication channels, by integrating it into individual sub-units, their communication pathways, or the surrounding environment.
+The internal implementation of the SCART layer employs a discrete event simulation approach, modeling the system's behavior as a series of events that occur at distinct moments and signify changes in the system's state\cite{varga2001discrete}.

-The architecture of our layer allows us to implement a large space of threats.
-In each threat, it is possible to generate countless attacks in a parametric way.
-Since the system is divided into running units, it is possible, with the help of configuration files and parameters to define both the nominal behavior and the abnormal behavior.
-In any such case, we combine a code layer that works in an event-driven methodology.
+The layered architecture presented in this study provides a broad scope for investigating a wide range of threats, employing scenario definition encompassing both simple faults and complex, intricate attacks.
+Through parametric generation, the framework facilitates the production of numerous attacks across various threat categories.
+By partitioning the system into operational units and leveraging configuration files and parameters, researchers can precisely define both nominal and abnormal behaviors.
+This inherent flexibility empowers researchers to conduct comprehensive simulations that faithfully depict the complex nature of potential threats.